skills/lyndonkl/claude/abstraction-concrete-examples

 • Let different levels drift to different topics

-• Skip the validation step (rubric is required)
+• Skip the validation step (the rubric check ensures quality)

 • Front-load expertise - explain clearly for the target audience